-1.2 Acknowledgement of a digital selective calling distress alert
+A4-1.2 Acknowledgement of a digital selective calling distress alert

-The coast station shall transmit the distress acknowledgement on the distress calling frequency on which the call was received.
+The coast station shall transmit the distress alert acknowledgement on the same DSC frequency on which the distress alert was received.

 The acknowledgement of a DSC distress alert is transmitted as follows:

-– key in or select on the DSC equipment (see Note 1):
+– key in or select on the DSC equipment:

 – distress alert acknowledgement,

-– 9-digit identity of the ship in distress ,
+– MMSI (9-digit identity) of the ship in distress (will be inserted automatically, if available),

-– nature of distress,
+– nature of distress(will be inserted automatically, if available),

-– distress coordinates,
+– distress coordinates(will be inserted automatically, if available),

-– the time (in UTC) when the position was valid .
+– the time (in UTC) when the position was valid (will be inserted automatically, if available).

-NOTE 1 – Some or all of this information might be included automatically by the equipment;

 – transmit the acknowledgement;

-– prepare to handle the subsequent distress traffic by setting watch on radiotelephony and, if the “mode of subsequent communication” signal in the received distress alert indicates teleprinter, also on NBDP, if the coast station is fitted with NBDP.
-In both cases, the radiotelephone and NBDP frequencies should be those associated with the frequency on which the distress alert was received (on MF 2 182 kHz for radiotelephony and 2 174.5 kHz for NBDP, on VHF 156.8 MHz/channel 16 for radiotelephony; there is no frequency for NBDP on VHF).
+– prepare to handle the subsequent distress traffic by setting watch on radiotelephony, the radiotelephone frequencies should be those associated with the frequency on which the distress alert was received (on MF 2 182 kHz oron VHF 156.8 MHz/channel 16).

-1.3 Transmission of a digital selective calling distress alert relay
+A4-1.3 Transmission of a digital selective calling distress alert relay